Zeugnis04/zeugnis04.github.io/_posts/2025-02-12-saravanaa-bhavan-translation.md

 ## ஊத்தப்பம் *ūttappam* (Uthappam)

 I ordered the *Onion & Chili Uthappam*.
-A cousin of the dosa, uthappam is thicker and typically comes with toppings.
+A cousin of the dosa, uthappam{% marginfigure 'uthappam' 'assets/img/uthappam.jpg' 'Uthappam'%} is thicker and typically comes with toppings.
 This one had onions and chilies and was cooked to a nice balance of crisp and soft.
 According to my South Indian friend, this is a typical Tamil Nadu comfort food — and it lived up to the hype.

 ## தோசை *tōcai* (Dosa)

 Ah, the dosa.
-I went for the *Paneer Butter Cheese Masala Dosa*, which was exactly as indulgent as it sounds.
+I went for the *Paneer Butter Cheese Masala Dosa*{% marginfigure 'idiyappamdosa' 'assets/img/idiyappamdosa.jpg' 'Idiyappam and Paneer Butter Cheese Masala Dosa'%}, which was exactly as indulgent as it sounds.
 A thin, crepe-like fermented rice pancake stuffed with paneer, butter, and cheese masala — how could it not be amazing?
 Served with three kinds of chutneys and curry on the side, this was heavenly.
 A while back, I had a plain dosa at Chakra in Hannam and thought it lacked a bit of punch for the price, so this time I decided to go big — and it was the right move.

 ## ரவா கேசரி *rāva kēsari* (Rava Kesari)

 Dessert time!
-This is a semolina-based sweet dish also known across India by names like *suji ka halwa* (Hindi), *mohan bhog* (Bengali), or *kesari bath* (Kannada).
+This is a semolina-based sweet dish also known across India by names like *suji ka halwa* (Hindi), *mohan bhog* (Bengali), or *kesari bath* (Kannada){% marginfigure 'ravakesari' 'assets/img/ravakesari.jpg' 'Rava Kesari'%}.
 It's a mix of semolina, ghee, and sugar — warm, rich, and comforting.
 I’ve had something similar before at Burmese restaurants in both the U.S. and Korea, called *Shwe Kyi* (ရွှေချီ), and this brought back similar vibes.

 ---